runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Floating-point comparisons

-Compute whether a float is less than or equasl to, less than, greater than or equal to, greater than, equal, or unequal to another float.
+Compute whether a float is less than or equals to, less than, greater than or equal to, greater than, equal, or unequal to another float.
 Note that `X ==Float Y` and `X ==K Y` might yield different values.
 The latter should be used in cases where you want to compare whether two values of sort `Float`